-In 2011, tuition for full-time students at Saint Luke's College of Health Sciences was $12,727 a year.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Saint Luke's College of Health Sciences was $20,350 a year.

 Saint Luke's College of Health Sciences is a private, religious institution, so it has the same tuition for residents of Missouri as it does for residents from other states.

-Tuition at Saint Luke's College of Health Sciences is the same for all students.
+Tuition at Saint Luke's College of Health Sciences is the same for every student.

-Saint Luke's College of Health Sciences does not offer on-campus housing for students, so there are no charge for dorms.
+Saint Luke's College of Health Sciences does not provide on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when looking at the cost of different colleges.

 |Total Estimated Costs|